MA Sociology

 Upload a scan of all post-secondary transcripts to the application system.
 Include one copy of the legend page from the back of your transcript.
 Please do not submit an unofficial transcript or “student records print” unless the document includes, your full name, the University name and all courses and grades.

 Fall 2024 grades are part of the evaluation.
-If you apply before these grades are available, it is your responsibility to send an updated scan of your official transcript to socgrad@mcmaster.ca Its is expected that all such documents arrive by February 1 for priority consideration.
+If you apply before these grades are available, it is your responsibility to send an updated scan of your official transcript to socgrad@mcmaster.ca It is expected that all such documents arrive by February 1 for priority consideration.

 If an offer of admission is extended, you will receive directions to submit formal transcripts in institutionally sealed envelopes.